CECP Graduate Student Organization Mentor/ Mentee Program

 - Be respectful.
 Mentors and mentees should be prompt and respectful of each other’s time and communicate clearly with one another regarding meeting times, cancellations, or other logistical details.

 - Be sensitive and open.
 It is very important that each person appreciate the differing perspectives, opinions and cultural diversity each person brings to the relationship and be mindful of these differences.

 - Have a positive attitude.
 Graduate school can be stressful; be sure to take extra precaution to have a positive attitude when working with your mentor/mentee in order to get the most out of the experience.

-NOTE: Please plan on attending a meet and greet on Tuesday, August 27, 2019 (location to be announced).
+NOTE: Please plan on attending a meet and greet (date, time and location to be announced).

 Mentor/ Mentee Sign-up Form